th3james/BackboneDiorama/README.md

 #### Compiling the app

-    diorama compile <watch>
+    diorama compile watch

-This command compiles the files specified in src/compile_manifest.json.
+This command watches your src/ folder for changes and compiles the files specified in src/compile_manifest.json.
 The files should be specified in the order you require them, in this
 format: